thomasjsn/xpb/readme.md

 List of available languages here: https://xpb.no/syntax (redirects to [highlight.js docs](https://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases))

+## Expiration
+Pastes expire 90 days after they were last viewed, meaning that the expire time is kicked back on each view.

 ## License
 xpb is open-sourced software licensed under the [MIT license](LICENSE).